DeveloperCielo/Webservice-1.5-Processamento-em-lote/source/english.md

 At the time of pre-validation file may be rejected if it is sent blank or invalid formatting.

-After a period of two hours the Commercial Establishment may request the download of the return file.
+<aside class="notice">After a period of twelve hours the Commercial Establishment may request the download of the return file.</aside>

 # Integration